dotnet/docfx/docs/migrate-from-docfx-v2.md

 docfx serve docs
 ```

-After the terminal indicates that the website has started, browse to <http://localhost:8080>.
+After the command shell indicates that the website has started, browse to http://localhost:8080.

-To preview content changes, save your changes, re-run `docfx build docs` in another terminal, and then refresh the browser.